 The best Sony lenses also tend to be the biggest, which isn't helpful if your work is travel or street photography, or you are a vlogger capturing fast-moving events.
 It's really exciting, then, that Sony is turning its attention to smaller, more compact lenses for users like these.

-Note: We've arranged our guide to the best Sony lenses in order of focal length, with the shortest first and the longest lenses and telephotos at the end, so that it's easier to find the type of lens you're looking for.
+Note: We've arranged our guide to the best Sony lenses in families, according to focal length types and uses, so that it's easier to find the type of lens you're looking for.
 Just use the navigation tab on the left to jump to the type of lens you're interested in.

 Best Sony lenses in 2021

 Sony FE standard lenses

 We rate Sigma’s 24-70mm f/2.8 Art lens for Canon and Nikon full-frame DSLRs very highly.
 The newer ‘DN’ edition for Sony full-frame E-mount cameras isn’t just a tweak of the original, but rather a complete redesign.
 The all-new optical path includes no less than six FLD (‘Fluorite’ Low Dispersion) and two SLD (Special Low Dispersion) elements.
 Top-notch construction includes comprehensive weather-seals and a super-fast, virtually silent stepping motor autofocus system.
 Barrel distortion at 24mm and vignetting at f/2.8 are rather noticeable when uncorrected in-camera but overall handling, performance and image quality are excellent, and it’s ultra-sharp.
 Bokeh is enhanced by an 11-blade diaphragm, whereas the DSLR version of the lens only has nine blades.